One Million Checkboxes: Development and release

 One Million Checkboxes was created by Nolen Royalty (eieio), a 32-year-old American software engineer and video game developer based in Brooklyn.
 Royalty had previously developed other games, including ones about staring contests, a bouncing DVD-Video logo, converting blinks into Morse code, and playing rock paper scissors with a stranger.
 Royalty developed One Million Checkboxes in two days after a conversation with a friend, inspired by frivolous websites from the early days of the Internet.
 He bought the domain name for $10 and initially made the site in Python, a general-purpose programming language.

 Royalty first shared the game on the Twitter on June 26, 2024, and it went viral on the platform and other social networking services, including Mastodon, Reddit, and Hacker News.
 Due to the game's rapid uptake, Royalty had to quickly and repeatedly add server capacity while dealing with multiple website crashes.
-According to Royalty's blog, he and a friend rewrote the backend in Go, a high-level programming language, to better handle the large amount of activity on the site.
+According to Royalty's blog, he and a friend rewrote the back end in Go, a high-level programming language, to better handle the large amount of activity on the site.